 8.1.1.
-Purpose of the Remuneration Committee The objective and purpose of the Remuneration Committee is to assist the Board in establishing remuneration policies and practic
+Purpose of the Remuneration Committee

+The objective and purpose of the Remuneration Committee is to assist the Board in establishing remuneration policies and practices which:

-- assist the Board in establishing remuneration policies and practices which: - Enable Brambles to attract and retain executives and Directors who will create value for shareholders; - Fairly and responsibly reward executives having regard to the performance of Brambles, the performance of the executive and the general remuneration environment; and - Comply with the provisions of the ASX Listing Rules and the Act.
+- Enable Brambles to attract and retain executives and Directors who will create value for shareholders; - Fairly and responsibly reward executives having regard to the performance of Brambles, the performance of the executive and the general remuneration environment; and - Comply with the provisions of the ASX Listing Rules and the Act.